OliverCadman/cross_tracks_ci_ms3/TESTING.md

 Due to time constraints, it is not currently possible to rectify this issue.
 Unfortunately, until this issue can be rectified, the search bar will only serve to show the track cards.
 To compensate, all track information (track name, artist name, album, genre and year-of-release), will be displayed on these track cards.

+#### "$ is not defined"

+When testing the AJAX functionality (or any areas of the website that use jQuery), the console would throw an error "Uncaught ReferenceError: $ is not defined".
+This was confusing, as all the features that relied on AJAX were functional and working as expected.
+The developer looked into the arrangement of the offending JavaScript files, to determine if they were being loaded before the jQuery file, but in all cases, the jQuery is being loaded before the JavaScript files that rely on it.
+The developer considered it may be due to Jinja templating, but was unable to find away to rid the console of this error.
+However, all JavaScript functionality is in place.

 ## Further Testing